 Columbia South Carolina is very much known as a college town.
-So where there’s college kids, bars, hotels and restaurants must follow.
+So where there are college kids, bars, hotels, and restaurants must follow.
 The place to go for eats and drinks is Five Points.
 It’s named after the intersection of four main streets.
-It’s hard to choose what to eat here because you’ve got tons of options but you also have shopping and nightlife too to wet your appetite.
+It’s hard to choose what to eat here because you’ve got tons of options but you also have shopping and nightlife too to whet your appetite.
 I loved walking around the fountains that gorgeously decorate the area giving it extra pizazz.

 Aside from the beach, there’s also over 100 golf courses, miniature golf and intermittent parties.